The Definition of Allyship

 Verb; someone that aligns with and supports a cause with another individual or group of people.
 [For example] A straight ally is an individual outside of the LGBTQ+ community that supports their fight for equality and rights.

-For me, it’s showing up, listening and learning, and then speaking.
+For me, it’s showing up, listening and learning, and then speaking out.
 Not necessarily in that order, not necessarily at the same time, but absolutely all of the above… eventually.
 I don’t think it’s an unreasonable request, but sometimes – and this is the crux of why I am despairing – is that when you’re suddenly calling for your allies, those same people make you feel that you’re being unreasonable, or you’re suddenly taking up too much space or time, or making too much noise.

 The only ‘statement’ I want to see from people at the moment is how they’re going to do better.
 Not, how people should be quiet.